kshaffer/musi299/unit2.md

 The number of these criteria that a student meets in a paper *minus 1* for a piece *discussed in class* will be the grade for this category.

 In other words, if a student chooses to write on a piece discussed in class, the highest possible grade is a 3, and all four criteria must be met in order to receive a passing grade on the paper.

-More details on this project will be provided nearer to the end of the semester.

 ### Writing about music ###